HomeOnMars/projektoOmnijo/OmniCentro/Historio.md

-  were actually "the terms and conditions should be treated as being what the average users think they have accepted, instead of what all those empty unreadible words say.", This was actually not published and pushed into the law... until a while later, bundled with her copy-right law reforms, triggering another wave of chaos...  -->
+  were actually "the terms and conditions should be treated as being what the average users think they have accepted, instead of what all those empty unreadible words say.", This was actually not published and pushed into the law… until a while later, bundled with her copy-right law reforms, triggering another wave of chaos…  -->
   Which became the law within the next day after its boardcasting.
-  While rumor has that big international companies were tipped-off about <span style="color:Beige">Serena</span>'s announcements weeks before, many smaller and local companies barely had any chances to finish re-formating their T&C, especially if theirs are already (intentionally) convoluted to discourage user reading...
+  While rumor has that big international companies were tipped-off about <span style="color:Beige">Serena</span>'s announcements weeks before, many smaller and local companies barely had any chances to finish re-formating their T&C, especially if theirs are already (intentionally) convoluted to discourage user reading…
   Within days, a local lawsuit quickly catched the eye of the public, where a recently-appointed immigrant judge ruled in lightning speed that the company was in the fault, as the pages-long NO LIABILITIES cause deemed unreadable and voided.
-  The subsequent massive increase in lawsuits following that example drove many local companies into bankruptcy... meaning they eventually got taken over by the `OCMF` in relatively good conditions.
+  The subsequent massive increase in lawsuits following that example drove many local companies into bankruptcy… meaning they eventually got taken over by the `OCMF` in relatively good conditions.